 8. Save water from the kitchen

+This is one of those garden water saving tips that you might not have thought of trying before.
 Some gardeners use ‘grey’ water left over from washing the dishes and hand-washing.
 As long as it isn’t too contaminated with food scraps and grease, and doesn’t contain bleach, it is safe to use on plants.

 The same applies for water used for cooking pasta, vegetables and eggs.
 Another top tip is saving the water that runs as the hot tap heats up.